 Popular YouTuber Ivan on Tech also remarked that “[SushiSwap] is just as bad as real sushi”.
 Ivan also noted that the sudden sell-off of SUSHI likely caused a crash in the cryptocurrency market the next day due to its effect on the entire DeFi Space.

-Chef Nomi subsequently stepped away from Sushiswap and handed it to Sam Bankman-Fried, the FTX cryptocurrency derivatives exchange CEO.
+Chef Nomi subsequently stepped away from Sushiswap and handed it to Sam Bankman-Fried.
 The SushiSwap developers had also considered Andre Cronje as the new de facto leader of the protocol.

 The SushiSwap community voted to select nine individuals in the DeFi space, such as Compound Finance’s founder Robert Leshner to be keyholders for the multi-sig wallet holding SushiSwap’s development funds.